ajbabson/net-yeti/network_dns/powerdns.md

 # Package Installation
 Install the packages:

-`sudo apt-get install pdns-server`
-`sudo apt-get install pdns-tools`
+`sudo apt-get install pdns-server pdns-tools`

 <u>Note</u>: There is a package called `pdns-recursor` which does not need to be installed as it is a package to use if you only want a recursor and not an authoritative name server.
 The `pdns-server` package contains both authoritative and recursor capabilities.